le2kbqoahhkv68/spotify-ui/README.md

 - (src/api/core)[src/api/core] contains everything necessary to communicate:
   - http.js: exports an axios wrapped instance, which is common in the whole app.
   - auth.js: contains functions used to request and manage auth tokens.
 It's a different instance of axios because the request is made to a different API url than the rest of the services.
-  - interceptor.js: contains interceptors set in http.js instance which add token in every request for example.
+  - interceptor.js: contains interceptors set in http.js instance.
+Request interceptor adds auth token, and response interceptor handles errors.
 - (src/api/services)[src/api/services] contains every request function separated by file.

+The bearer token is stored in *session storage*.
+Why ?
+Because it has a short time of expiration (3600s), and the most common scenario would be that the token is expired when the user access again to the app.

 ## Spotify API